hputnam/Becker_E5/Bioinformatics/Workflows/Becker_RNASeq_Workflow.md

 ```

-c) Write script for Trimming and run on bluewaves
+c) Write script for Trimming and run on Andromeda

+# Run fastp on files
+# Trims 20bp from 5' end of all reads
+# Trims poly G, if present

 ```
 nano /data/putnamlab/dbecks/Becker_E5/Becker_RNASeq/scripts/trim.sh